 On untreated wood that is well maintained, it is sufficient that you wash off with the SiOO:X Maintenance Wash.
 Wash and rinse well.

-Water is the activating factor
+Weathering to silver-grey - water is the activating factor

 On treated wood which is sheltered such as under roof eaves or where rain water cannot reach, we recommend that you should rinse the surface with water several times.